ibm-cloud-docs/event-notifications/en-destination-sms-custom.md

 {{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.cloud_notm}} SMS service with custom SMS
+# {{site.data.keyword.cloud_notm}} SMS service with Custom SMS

-## Configuring a custom SMS destination
+## Configuring a Custom SMS destination

 {: #en-destinations-sms-custom}

-You can configure a custom SMS destination in the Destinations tab.
+You can configure a Custom SMS destination in the Destinations tab.

 ## Custom SMS personalised numbers